 A. Residential Districts: The purpose of the four (4) residential districts is to provide a full range of housing products within the city in areas that are exclusively predominantly for residential uses.
-The purpose of four (4) residential districts is to be in accordance with the comprehensive plan.
 The four (4) districts are contrasted by the different in density and housing products that are allowed within each district:

 District Maximum Density Minimum Density Typical Housing Types Purpose Rural density residential district (R-1, A, or R1-A referred to in the remainder of this Title as R-1) 1 du/acre N/A This zoning district allows for single family dwellings on larger lots as well as small scale agricultural or rural uses.
-This zoning is appropriate for areas designated as low density residential in the Comprehensive Plan.
-Single-family detached dwelling units Low density residential district (R-2) 6 du/acre, except for in areas of an Activity Node 20 du/acre N/A This zoning district is intended to implement the Comprehensive Plan's designation of low density residential.
-Single-family detached and attached; and two-family dwelling units

-District Maximum Density Minimum Density Typical Housing Types-Purpose Medium density residential (R-M) 15 du/acre except for in an Activity Node where the maximum density is 25 du/acre 14 du/acre in an Activity Node unless a mixed-use development or a successful obtainment of a conditional use permit This zoning district is intended to implement the Comprehensive Plan's designations medium density residential.
-Medium density residential (R-3) 35 du/acre except for in an Activity Node there is no maximum density.
-14 du/acre in TOD Activity Nodes locations of the comprehensive plan or neighborhood commercial nodes unless a mixed use development or a successful obtainment of a conditional use permit This zoning district is intended to implement the Comprehensive Plan's designations of residential neighborhoods that are more urban in nature such as in the mixed use residential area or in the Neighborhood Destination or Transit Oriented Development Nodes.
-Single family, two family, and multi family dwelling units Medium-high density residential (R-20) No max 14 du/acre unless a mixed use development or a successful obtainment of a conditional use permit This zoning district is to implement the Comprehensive Plan's designation activity nodes that are residential in nature.
-Multiple-family dwelling units Mixed-use (M) No max 14 du/acre unless successful obtainment of a conditional use permit Single family attached and multiple family dwelling units the type and form of commercial uses.
-More intense commercial activities are intended to be located along arterial streets in the highway commercial (C-1) district.
-Activities which are more compatible with mixed use or residential uses and minimally disruptive to the neighborhood as identified in Table 8-2B-1 are to be located in the general commercial (C-2) district.
+Single family detached dwelling units Low density residential district (R-2) 6 du/acre N/A This zoning district is intended to implement the Comprehensive Plan's designation of low density residential.
+Single family detached and attached; and two-family dwelling units Medium density residential (R-3) 35 du/acre 14 du/acre in TOD locations of the comprehensive plan or neighborhood commercial nodes unless successful obtainment of a conditional use permit This zoning district is intended to implement the Comprehensive Plan's designation of medium density residential.
+Single family, two-family, and multi-family dwelling units Medium-high density residential (R-20) No max 14 du/acre unless successful obtainment of a conditional use permit This zoning district is to implement the Comprehensive Plan's designation of medium density residential and activity nodes.
+Multiple family dwelling units Mixed use (M) No max 14 du/acre unless Single family attached and multiple family dwelling units